capaj/react-bound/README.md

 ```
 file
 ```
-Also to add support for validation to be able to indicate `$valid` and `$invalid` on the whole state object
+Also inspired by angular form controller I want to add support for validation to be able to indicate `$valid` and `$invalid` on the whole state object.
+Currently only `$dirty` is added to your state.

 ## Motivation